 Next to ‘Select Font’ click the drop down to select your font.
 Right below that, tick the element or elements you want to assign the font to.

-Click the ‘assign font’ button to save changes when you’re done.
-And finally, to see if the changes took, click the link to your site at the top left to preview.
-If you don’t see any changes, clear cache and refresh the screen.
+Click the ‘assign font’ button at the bottom to save your changes.
+And finally, to see if the changes took place, click the link to your site at the top left to preview.
+If you don’t see any changes, try clearing your cache and refresh the screen.

-Theme used in this tutorial is the Kylee More WordPress Theme.
+Theme used in this tutorial is the Happiness is a Magnet theme.

 That’s it!
 Super easy right?
 You may need further adjustments to your font like the size or spacing, depending on your theme and font used.
-I did have to make the site title on the Kylee More theme larger for the Lucky Fellas font.
+I did have to make the site title on the “Happiness Is A Magnet” theme larger for the Breathine font.
 If you are using a Studio Mommy theme and need help with the sizing, spacing, etc. just shoot me an email and I will help you out with that.